 In addition to demand response programs, energy companies invest in renewable energy and advancing technologies to balance energy generation with customer demand.
 For example, battery storage systems store energy, typically from renewable sources when they generate an excess, to use later when it’s needed most.

-Learn more about the benefits of a balanced energy mix here.
+Learn more about the benefits of a diverse energy mix here.

 What happens when energy demand spikes?